biomadeira/sbr/index.rst

 There are multiple webpages from researchers and groups that maintain such collections but they tend to be incomplete and to include multiple dead-links.
 This resource hopes to be a community directory where everyone interested can collaborate and browse different resources and tools used in structural bioinformatics.

-The documentation for the site is organized into a few different sections below:
+The list is organized into a few different sections:

 * :ref:`visualization`
 * :ref:`sequence-alignment`